microsoft/bedrock/gitops/rings/README.md

 ### Git Repositories

-Recall that in the official Bedrock CI/CD (without Rings), there exists three repositories: (1) Service Source Code (2) Service HLD and (3) the Materialized Manifest.
-The concept of Rings introduces a *new* repository to the workflow, the Cluster HLD.
-Altogether, the following exists in the Rings workflow:
+Recall that in the official Bedrock CI/CD (without Rings), there exists three types of repositories: (1) Service Source Code (2) HLD (Service and Cluster) and (3) the Materialized.
+In a Ringed Model, the same repositories exists as well.
+The following repositories are required in the Rings workflow:

 For every independent service we assume 2 git repositories exist: